Our success in meeting our own challenges has shaped our unique approach to consultancy

 On average, PaceSetter has created productivity increases of at least 30% and improvements and value for money for the taxpayer, it has led to increased debt recovery in mainstream taxes work and error and fraud returns in HMRC’s Benefits and Credits business

-Headroom was created to take in new work, reduced lead times for customers and vastly improved ‘right first time’ quality (from 49 to 99% in some cases)
+Headroom was created to take in new work, reduced lead times for customers and vastly improved ‘right

 Over 450 internal PaceSetter practitioners have the capability to continue to improve HMRC’s performance with the skills and competencies we have provided